About Betsy Todd, MPH, RN

 Some aspects of last month’s case of Lassa fever in New Jersey seemed to parallel the story of Thomas Duncan, who died last October in Dallas after contracting Ebola virus disease in Liberia.

 A man arrived in the U.S. from Western Africa.
-He was screened for Ebola at the airport and instructed to […]
+He was screened for Ebola at the airport and instructed to monitor his […]

 Measles 101: The Basics for Nurses